ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 .. figure:: ../screenshots/conformance_statement_details_tests_documentation_popup_test_suite.PNG
   :align: center

+Once you have introduced documentation for the test suite you may also click the **Copy to clipboard** button that will copy the documentation's
+HTML source.
+You can use this to inspect the documentation in an editor or to store it within your test suite archive (in case you refer to the documentation from the test suite definition file).

 If you make changes to the test suite's metadata you can apply them by clicking the **Save changes** button.
 From here you can also click the
 **Download** button to download the test suite's ZIP archive.
 Clicking **Delete** will delete, upon confirmation, the test suite rendering linked test results as obsolete, whereas clicking on **Back** will discard any pending changes and return you to the :ref:`specification detail page<domains__specification>`